 Part 3 - Line 4a

 VIA COMMUNITY DEVELOPMENT FOSTERS LEADERSHIP FOR THE SUSTAINABLE DEVELOPMENT OF COMMUNITIES IN THE CALIFORNIA/BAJA BORDER REGION, MEXICO, CENTRAL AMERICA AND BEYOND.
-KEY INITIATIVES INCLUDE:-VIA MIGRANTE THIS YEAR WE CONTINUED TO SUPPORT NEWLY ARRIVED PEOPLE TO TIJUANA, BOTH MIGRANTS AND DEPORTEES, TO ESTABLISH THEIR LIVES AS RESIDENTS OF THE CITY AND/OR DETERMINE THEIR NEXT STEPS.
-WE ORGANIZED WITH FOUR SITES TO PARTICIPATE IN NUTRITION/ECOLOGY PROGRAMS WE HAVE IMPLEMENTED IN THE REGION OVER THE PAST 47 YEARS.
-WE ALSO PROVIDED FOOD SERVICE SUPPORT TO SHELTERS AND DISTRIBUTIONS AT THE BI-NATIONAL FRIENDSHIP PARK WEEKLY, SERVING OVER 5,800 PEOPLE.-FAMILY HEALTH AND FOOD SECURITY.
+KEY INITIATIVES INCLUDE:-VIA MIGRANTE WE CONTINUED TO SUPPORT NEWLY ARRIVED PEOPLE TO TIJUANA, BOTH MIGRANTS AND DEPORTEES, TO ESTABLISH THEIR LIVES AS RESIDENTS OF THE CITY AND/OR DETERMINE THEIR NEXT STEPS.
+WE ORGANIZED WITH THREE SITES TO PARTICIPATE IN NUTRITION/ECOLOGY PROGRAMS THAT HAVE BEEN IMPLEMENTED IN THE REGION OVER THE PAST 48 YEARS.
+WE ALSO PROVIDED FOOD SERVICE SUPPORT TO SHELTERS AND DISTRIBUTIONS AT THE BI-NATIONAL FRIENDSHIP PARK WEEKLY, SERVING OVER 5,800 PEOPLE.-VIA BAJA - FAMILY HEALTH AND FOOD SECURITY.
 COMMUNITY FOOD SECURITY IS DEFINED AS ALL PEOPLE IN A COMMUNITY OBTAINING A CULTURALLY ACCEPTABLE, NUTRITIONALLY ADEQUATE DIET THROUGH NON-EMERGENCY FOOD SOURCES AT ALL TIMES.
-THE VIA PROCESS INTEGRATES NUTRITION, HEALTH AND ORGANIC GARDENING INTO A COMMUNITY APPROACH THAT OFFERS COMMUNITY MEMBERS SELF-RELIANT METHODS TO ADDRESS THEIR FOOD NEEDS.
-TWO COMMUNITIES, ONE IN TIJUANA AND ONE IN ROSARITO, MEXICO, PARTICIPATED IN THE NUTRITION/ECOLOGY COURSES.
-VIA ALSO PROVIDED 600 FOOD BOXES TO PEOPLE IN LOGAN HEIGHTS SAN DIEGO WHO ARE STILL AFFECTED BY THE PANDEMIC.-MICRO ENTERPRISE FOR FAMILY FINANCIAL SECURITY.
+THE VIA PROCESS INTEGRATES NUTRITION, HEALTH AND ORGANIC GARDENING TO OFFER COMMUNITY MEMBERS SELF-RELIANT METHODS TO ADDRESS THEIR FOOD NEEDS.
+FOUR COMMUNITIES, THREE IN TIJUANA AND ONE IN ROSARITO, MEXICO, PARTICIPATED IN THE NUTRITION/ECOLOGY COURSES. -VIA BAJA - MICRO ENTERPRISE FOR FAMILY FINANCIAL SECURITY.
 COMMUNITY AND INDIVIDUAL FAMILY WELL-BEING IS ENHANCED BY PROVIDING ACCESS TO CREDIT FOR SMALL BUSINESSES.
 IN 2003, VIA BEGAN A COMMUNITY BANK FUND TO INCREASE HOUSEHOLD INCOME AND THEREBY ADDRESS CHILD HEALTH AND SCHOOL/EDUCATION COSTS.
 HEALTH AND EDUCATION ARE PRIORITIES FOR FAMILIES.
 THE MICRO-ENTERPRISES PROVIDE A WAY TO CREATE SELF-RELIANCE TO ADDRESS IDENTIFIED NEEDS.
 OVER $2.1 MILLION HAS BEEN LOANED AND REPAID.
-IN 2021/22, LOAN GROUPS RECONVENED FOLLOWING THE PANDEMIC.-COMMUNITY LEADERSHIP EDUCATION: COMMUNITY ORGANIZING AND SKILL DEVELOPMENT.
+IN 2022/2023, LOAN GROUPS RE RECONVENING FORM A MORATORIUM DURING THE PANDEMIC.-VIA BAJA - COMMUNITY LEADERSHIP EDUCATION: COMMUNITY ORGANIZING AND SKILL DEVELOPMENT.
 VIAS LEADERSHIP DEVELOPMENT PROGRAM PROVIDES COMMUNITY OUTREACH VOLUNTEERS TRAINING INCLUDING SKILL AND COMMUNITY ORGANIZING COMPONENTS.
 VIA COLLABORATES WITH A UNIVERSITY TO PROVIDE CREDENTIALING FOR THIS PROGRAM AND SERVE THE PARTICIPANTS TO IMPROVE THEIR COMMUNITY WORK, PROVIDE SKILL TRAINING FOR POTENTIAL EMPLOYMENT AND BUSINESS TRAINING FOR DEVELOPING MICRO-ENTERPRISES AND ENHANCE SELF-ESTEEM.
 THE PROGRAM HAS 440 GRADUATES.

 Name (title) | Role | Hours | Compensation |